esphome/esphome-devices/src/docs/devices/Sonoff-POW-Elite-20a/index.md

     pin: GPIO02
     on_turn_on:
       - delay: 500ms
-      - switch.turn_off: relay_on  //bi-stable relay so no need to keep on.
+      - switch.turn_off: relay_on  # bi-stable relay so no need to keep on
       - light.turn_on: switch_led
     interlock: [relay_off]
   - platform: restart